 With their own research and development team, they’re able to dedicate time to providing new and innovative solutions on a regular basis, including a constant monitoring system for broadband customers.

 With a growing need for Internet connectivity and traditional broadband connections being delivered via telephone lines, often connections aren’t restored in a timely manner, causing businesses significant downtime.
 To counteract this issue, AA began to offer dual connections to a single location, all delivered with a unique IP address.

-AA chose the aql’s mobile broadband solution for its ability to connect to the UK mobile networks by using static IP addresses.
+AA chose aql’s mobile broadband solution for its ability to connect to the UK mobile networks using static IP addresses.
 The same IP address can be assigned to multiple devices, which allows AA customers to seamlessly switch to the backup 3G option.
-This unique feature enables a reliable, secure private two-way communications and gives AA control over all IP address assignment and routing.
+This unique feature enables reliable, secure private two-way communication and gives AA control over all IP address assignment and routing.

 By using the aql 3G solution for their customers’ devices at a pay-as-you-go rate, AA have a low recurring cost-effective backup solution, with all the benefits of a bundle offering.

 aql's 3G data SIM product suits various aspects of our business very well indeed.
 As an ISP providing broadband to reliability-conscious customers, we find them extremely useful as a "third line of defence" against breaks in primary connectivity.
 Many of our dual or triple line bonded customers make use of the product to allow their networks to remain online (and on their normal IP address space) in the event of a total loss of wired connectivity.

 We also have customers in the M2M market, using SIMs in digital signage, security/CCTV and similar applications.
 The ability to relay connections over via L2TP means that these types of customers can act as gatekeepers to all their mobile data traffic, using a suitably configured L2TP Network Server (LNS).